LauraRuis/multimodal_seq2seq_gSCAN/README.md

 These fills contain printed all hyperparameters, as well as the training and development performance over time and the seeds used in training.

 ## Demo: training a model on a dummy dataset
+You can try this demo on almost any machine, it requires no GPU and runs in a couple of seconds on a laptop with a CPU containing 8 GB RAM.

 ### Loading the data
 To get a feel of the data used in the paper, we can look at the data in the folder `data/demo_dataset/..`.
 This dataset is highly simplified in terms of grid size, vocabulary, and number of examples, but the ideas are the same.
 When opening `data/demo_dataset/dataset.txt` we can see that the first example if we follow the keys "examples" and "situational_1" is the following: